Sort by:

 Origin: Mined in Mina Ojuela, Mapimi Durango, Mexico

-Unit price perAegirine, also known as acmite, is a rare and stunning black mineral.
-It is found in many locations around the world, but its most prized specimens come from Mount Malosa in Malawi, where it is often found in association with Microcline.
+This aegirine, also known as acmite, is a rare and stunning dark green and black mineral.
+It is found in many locations around the world; this outstanding specimen comes from the pegmatites at Dehnel's pit, Stettin pluton, Wausau Intrusive Complex in Marathon Co., Wisconsin, USA, a locality specimen where it is often found in association with microcline.

 Aegirine is usually black, greenish-black, or brownish-black in color and has a glassy or vitreous luster.
 It has a hardness of 6 to 6.5 on the Mohs scale, which means it is relatively hard and durable.
 Aegirine is also known for its straight, needle-like crystals that can grow up to several centimeters in length.